 There are a number of integrations available for your help center.
 They can enhance the experience your users have with your help center and also help your team to improve your Confluence documentation over time.

 Integrate with a customer support system

-To understand which pieces of content users find most useful, integrate your Confluence help center with Google Analytics.
+To understand which pieces of content users find most useful, integrate your Confluence help center with Google Analytics or Cloudflare Web Analytics.
 Over time, you'll be able to improve your content with the knowledge of how your users consume it.